 Savannah Travel Guide Info

-When you purchase my ebook, you also get access to a private Facebook group where you can ask questions about your trip and get advice/see photos from others who have recently visited.
+When you purchase the guide, you also get access to a private Facebook group where you can ask questions about your trip and get advice/see photos from others who have recently visited.

 So, what’s the best time to visit Savannah in your opinion?
 Let me know in the comments below!